By Haley Nicholson, Margaret Wile, Kate Bradford and Noah Cruz

 In Congress, the House Energy and Commerce Committee members received a briefing on coronavirus with officials from: Centers for Disease Control and Prevention (CDC), National Institutes of Health, HHS and the Food and Drug Administration.
 HHS Secretary Azar notified Congress the department may need to transfer $136 million to address the virus and the response needed because the initial $105 million set aside is being spent down.
 The funding would help fulfill the needs of several federal agencies that are dealing with addressing the virus.

-As the federal government leads the national response to 2019-nCoV, state and local health departments stand on the front lines.
+As the federal government leads the national response to COVID-19, state and local health departments stand on the front lines.

 State health officials continue to work with the CDC, federal authorities and other health agencies to ensure proactive and collaborative measures.
 State lawmakers may direct constituents to local, state and federal health resources to keep everyone informed.
-In addition, some states are taking extra steps to respond to or anticipate the spread of this virus.
+Meanwhile, some states are taking extra steps to respond to or anticipate the spread of this virus, especially those with confirmed cases of community or unknown spread.

-Proactively, states without confirmed cases are preparing.
 On Feb.
 3, the Michigan Department of Health and Human Services activated its Community Health Emergency Coordination Center to support public health agencies and health care providers.
-Additionally, through an executive order, Governor Phil Murphy of New Jersey established a “Coronavirus Task Force” to better prepare the state to respond to the outbreak despite having no reported cases.
+Additionally, Governor Phil Murphy of New Jersey and Governor Roy Cooper of North Carolina established coronavirus task forces to better prepare state responses to the outbreak.

 This is a rapidly evolving situation.
-Stay up to date using CDC’s 2019 Novel Coronavirus webpage and the national, state and local resources below.
+NCSL regularly updates state responses on our webpage, State Action on Coronavirus (COVID-19).
+Stay up to date using the CDC’s Coronavirus Disease 2019 (COVID-19) webpage that includes national, state and local resources.
 For current information in your state, check your state health department webpage.

 Haley Nicholson is senior policy director and Margaret Wile is policy director in NCSL's Health and Human Service Program in NCSL's State-Federal Relations Division.
 Kate Bradford and Noah Cruz are research analysts in NCSL's Health Program.